Mightinside/Modbus-Monitor-Green/README.md

 The story

 Initially the program was developed for communicating with Modbus and OBD II proprietary hardware.
-Eventually it became SCADA like system with possibility of running programmable logic of control different hardware.
+Eventually it became SCADA like system with possibility of running programmable logic for controling different hardware and make data measurement graphics.

 In particular, towards to Modbus families protocol the application allows: